lleviraz/urban_segmentation/docs/index.md

 <img src="images/image18.png" height="50px" class="center">

-Initially when using the [Fastai framework,](https://docs.fast.ai/) the best results were obtained using a [‘combined Focal and Dice loss’](https://docs.fast.ai/losses.html#DiceLoss) , which is able to balance between global (Dice) and local (Focal) features on the target mask, but when switching to a more simple Pytorch implementation, the **CrossEntropyLossFlat** was working better in our training procedure.
+Initially when using the [Fastai framework,](https://docs.fast.ai/) the best results were obtained using a ["Combined Focal and Dice loss"](https://docs.fast.ai/losses.html#DiceLoss) , which is able to balance between global (Dice) and local (Focal) features on the target mask, but when switching to a more simple Pytorch implementation, the **CrossEntropyLossFlat** was working better in our training procedure.

 <h3>Model Training</h3>